The Best Checking Accounts in Oregon for 2024

 One of the best reasons to open an online checking account is that they tend to offer the same or better features than brick-and-mortar checking accounts, at the same or lower prices.

 Online banks can do this because they tend to cost much less to operate than brick-and-mortar banks.
-A traditional bank has to build, staff, operate and maintain extensive networks and branches, and ATMs.
+A traditional bank has to build, staff, operate, and maintain extensive networks of branches and ATMs.
 That requires a lot of staff and cost.
 Online banks can operate out of just a couple of office buildings, making it easy to centralize their operations and save on costs.

 Online banks then pass those savings on to their customers.
 Typically, this means that online checking accounts have no fees and offer perks like interest payments or ATM fee reimbursements.

 One of the most common concerns of people who are considering an online checking account is safety.
 It can feel odd to trust a bank that you can’t see with your money.

 For the concerned, the good news is that online banks receive the same level of protection from the Federal Deposit Insurance Corporation as brick-and-mortar banks, making them just as safe.

 The FDIC offers up to $250,000 in protection per depositor, per account type at covered banks.
 If you deposit money to an FDIC-insured account and the bank is later unable to return your money, the FDIC will step in and reimburse you for the amount lost, up to the limit.

 The FDIC is backed by the full faith and credit of the United States government, meaning it’s all but impossible to lose money by depositing it to an insured bank.
 You don’t need to do anything to sign up for the protection.
 Opening an account at an FDIC-insured bank means that you’re automatically covered.

 What Kind of Account is Right for You?

 Online banks are great but they’re not perfect for everyone.
 If you’re not sure an online account is right for you, ask yourself these questions.